simpletoimplement/runkit7-runkit7/README.md

 ### USER DEFINED FUNCTION AND CLASS MANIPULATION
 __NOTE: Only a subset of the APIs have been ported to PHP7.
 Some of these APIs have segmentation faults in corner cases__

-Userdefined functions and userdefined methods may now be renamed, delete, and redefined using the API described at http://www.php.net/runkit
+User defined functions and user defined methods may now be renamed, delete, and redefined using the API described at http://www.php.net/runkit

 Examples for these functions may also be found in the tests folder.